camelia-osan/Travel-Journal/README.md

 ### Description
 A small travel journal web app built with React.
 The app displays travel destinations dynamically using reusable components and a structured data file.
 It’s responsive across different screen sizes, thanks to Flexbox and media queries.

 This project demonstrates the use of reusable React components, mapping through data and responsive design.
-It is inspired by a [Scrimba React course](https://scrimba.com/learn-react-c0e) I completed.
+It is inspired by the [Scrimba Learn React course](https://scrimba.com/learn-react-c0e) I completed.

 ### Features